 In a typical manufacturing process, direct manufacturing costs include direct materials and direct labor.
-However, they may also include the cost of supplies directly used in production process and any other direct expenses incurred that don’t fall under direct materials and direct labor categories.
+However, they may also include the cost of supplies that are directly used in production process, and any other direct expenses that don’t fall under direct materials and direct labor categories.

-The prime cost figure is also helpful in setting the price at such a level that can easily generate enough profit for the company.
+The prime cost figure is helpful in determining a price level that can easily generate enough profit for the company.

 Prime cost formula

 The prime cost formula or equation can be written as follows:

 The two components of prime cost formula are direct materials and direct labor.
 Both of these are considered direct costs.

 Direct materials is the basic physical ingredient, matter or substance which the company processes to make a salable product.
 Plastic, rubber, steel, iron, timber and many agricultural outputs like sugarcane, sugar beets, jute and cotton etc. are examples of direct materials that are processed to produce salable finished products.